sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 Next we tried extending CSE to deal with associativity.
-It would be nice if the compiler knew that `a + b` is equal to `b + a` so that it could eliminate more sub expressions.
+It would be nice if the compiler knew that `a + b` is equal to `b + a` so that it could eliminate more sub-expressions.
 The most naïve thing to do is sort the arguments for all expressions when you compare them so that `a + b` is the same value as `b + a`.
 However, this by itself is not enough.
 Testing the following example with Shrimp reveals the problem: